abhinav4848/_Obsidian-Others-Projects/Workflows/03 IMF_AdvancedStarterKit_v2/Benefits of IMF.md

 ### Improves Memory
 Because of the well-traveled structural pathways that the Index and Maps of Content encourage, my recall has improved.
 This makes sense because of three important factors that working with IMF structures encourages:
-1. [[Reps|Repetitions]] - I'm constantly returning to a home view and then re-launching into new directions in my digital library.
+1. [[Workflows/03 IMF_AdvancedStarterKit_v2/Reps|Repetitions]] - I'm constantly returning to a home view and then re-launching into new directions in my digital library.
 2. Conceptual Thinking - Making Content Maps forces you to really consider the unique qualities of the thought you're holding and how it relates to other thoughts.
-This type of deep, conceptual thinking strengthens neural connections—making [[Cobwebs into Cables|cobwebs into cables]].
+This type of deep, conceptual thinking strengthens neural connections—making [[Workflows/03 IMF_AdvancedStarterKit_v2/Cobwebs into Cables|cobwebs into cables]].
-3. [[Spatial Context]] - Your main MOCs are numbered and always at the top of the sidebar (when sorted A to Z).
+3. [[Workflows/03 IMF_AdvancedStarterKit_v2/Spatial Context]] - Your main MOCs are numbered and always at the top of the sidebar (when sorted A to Z).
 This way, they act as a spatial map.
 We remember things much better when we have a *spatial constellation* of related things.

 ### Increases Satisfaction
 We spend too much time with our notes not to experience joy with them.
 IMF structures allow you to fly around your digital library with the deftness of a surgeon and the joy of a chimpanzee swinging from branch to branch.